 World Cancer Day 2015: EU Research to Fight Cancer

-Where does the EU come into the picture?
 To mark World Cancer Day 2015 (4 February), here is a quick look at what the EU is doing in the field of cancer research.

 The EU invests over €200 million per year in cancer research.

-More than half this budget - € 770 million - has been used to encourage key players from across Europe and beyond to join forces in 'collaborative research projects', to find new ways to fight cancer and help patients.
+More than half this budget – € 770 million – was used to encourage key players from across Europe and beyond to join forces in 'collaborative research projects', to find new ways to fight cancer and help patients.
 These projects help us better understand how various types of cancer develop, how they can be diagnosed earlier and treated more successfully.

 For instance, the EU-funded RATHER project is delivering a proof-of-concept for novel therapeutic interventions, together with matched personalised diagnostic approaches for 'triple negative' and 'invasive lobular' breast cancers.
 RATHER has initiated a phase I/II clinical trial to examine patient responses to a novel drug in a clinical setting.

 Researchers are also blazing a trail towards personalised medicine in cancer care.
 This will mean the provision of new immunotherapy treatments targeting some of the most complicated conditions.
 In line with this approach an EU-funded project, MERIT, is developing new technologies to help doctors provide targeted, individual treatments.
 It has so far conducted clinical trials involving eight melanoma patients to demonstrate the potential of this approach.

 Here are two more examples of successful, EU-funded cancer research projects: